top of page

 About the artist

 South Florida based visual artist Sara Celinda Schesser Bartra considers herself a citizen of the world.
 Sara grew up and lived as an adult in many different countries in South America and Europe.
 She has embraced the culture of those countries and speaks their languages.
+Sara is a self-taught artist who comes from a family of numerous professions, among them many established artists from whom she drew inspiration since childhood.
+As an emerging artist, Sara has participated in national and international workshops and exhibits.

 Dr. Schesser Bartra holds a PhD in Molecular Biology and Microbiology and often incorporates science and the microbial world in her creations.
 She believes that microbes are beautiful and that it is important to forge a deeper public understanding and awareness of science.
 Her work is in private collections around the world.
 Sara is an artist in residence at Zero Empty Spaces in Fort Lauderdale and is a member of Art Serve and Broward Art Guild where she participates regularly in juried exhibits.